Adnuntius/ios_sdk/README.md

 ## Bugs, Issues and Support

-This SDK is a work in progress and will be given attention when necessary based on feed back.
+This SDK is a work in progress and we release new versions as needed to fix bugs or add functionality our customers require.
 You can raise issues on github or via zen desk at https://admin.adnuntius.com

 # License